 You can dissolve one teaspoon of salt in eight ounces of lukewarm water.
 Swish and gargle for a couple of minutes.
 You can feel immediate pain relief after doing this.
 However, if the discomfort continues, you may take pain reliever medications.
 You can ask us for a prescription for this.

-Lip, cheek and tongue red ulcers may also appear.
-Nevertheless, allow your oral tissues about two weeks and these will be familiarized to the orthodontic appliance placed.
-We will gladly give you some wax to apply on the brackets of your braces.
-This will lessen the friction between your oral tissues and brace brackets.
+Lip, cheek, and tongue red ulcers may also appear.
+Nevertheless, allow your oral tissues about two weeks to become familiar to the new orthodontic appliance.
+We will gladly give you some wax to apply on the brackets of your braces in order to lessen the friction between your oral tissues and brace brackets.

 The following is a basic list of some of the food to AVOID with braces: